hmcts/pip-frontend/README.md

 Route testing config can be found within the [jest.routes.config.js](./jest.routes.config.js).

-Route tests are run using `yarn test:routes`
+Route tests are run using `yarn test:routes`.

 ### Accessibility (a11y) Tests